-Individuals and animals without a functional vestibular system are immune to motion sickness.
+- Individuals and animals without a functional vestibular (balance) system are immune to motion sickness.

 What causes motion sickness?

-Motion is sensed by the brain through three different pathways of the nervous system that send signals coming from the inner ear (sensing motion, acceleration, and gravity), the eyes (vision), and the deeper tissues of the body surface (proprioceptors).
+Motion is sensed by the brain through different pathways of the nervous system including the inner ear, the eyes, and the tissues of the body surface.

 What are the symptoms of motion sickness?